 Provides access to anatomical images, MRI scans, dissection slides, movies (including biomechanics animations), and clinical text.
 The head and neck, spine, hand, shoulder, thorax, pelvis, hip, knee, and foot are explored in a regional approach to anatomical study.
 Includes sports & therapy, dentistry, and surgical modules.
 Most content is exportable for use in lectures, posters, and other projects.

 Access limited to 13 concurrent users.

 Provides indexing, abstracts, and full text of publications from and about the U.S. Congress.
-It includes congressional bills, hearings, testimony, reports, committee prints, and the Congressional Record.
+Includes congressional bills, hearings, testimony, reports, committee prints, and the Congressional Record.
 Also includes the U.S. Code, the Federal Register, the Code of Federal Regulations, and Statutes at Large.
 Biographies, committee assignments, voting records and financial data are provided for current members of Congress.

 Psychiatry Online is a powerful web-based portal that features DSM-5—the most widely used psychiatric reference in the world—and The American Journal of Psychiatry as the cornerstones of an unsurpassed collection of psychiatric references from American Psychiatric Publishing, Inc., the most trusted and respected name in psychiatric publishing.
 Access includes DSM-5, DSM-5 Handbook of Differential Diagnosis, and DSM-5 Clinical Cases.
 Also included are journals, textbooks, guidelines, self-assessment tools, clinical/research news, and patient handouts.